mlizchap/react-redux-testing/README.md

         disableLifecycleMethods: true,
     });
     ```
- - create a mock function and create props with the mock funciton
+ - in `input.test.js` create a mock function and create props with the mock funciton
    ```javascript
     const getSecretWordMock = jest.fn();